One of my most frequently asked questions on this blog is how to become a registered dietitian.

-Many of you seem to be in the same boat that I was in 2009 — after getting an unrelated undergraduate degree and years of office work in an unrelated field, you’ve decided you want to make a career out of nutrition.
+Many of you seem to be in the same boat that I was in 2009.
+After getting an unrelated undergraduate degree and years of office work in an unrelated field, I decided to make a career out of nutrition.

-The process sounds scary and complicated, but it’s really not when you understand it… and it will definitely be worth it.
-Right? 🙂
+The process sounds scary and complicated, but it’s really not when you understand it.
+And it will definitely be worth it – it was for me!

 Here’s everything you need to know about going back to school to become an RD, right on one easy page.

 I wish I’d had this on hand when I started my own journey! 🙂

 To become a registered dietitian, you need to do 3 things:

 - Take the specific set of courses outlined by the Academy of Nutrition & Dietetics (AND).
 This can be completed at the undergraduate OR graduate level as of now, but starting in 2024 a graduate degree will be required to sit for the RD exam.